Aman-Solo/web-dev-journey/note.md

 ->Instead of copying functions to every new object, JS stores them in one shared place — the prototype.
 ->It’s how inheritance and shared behavior work.

+**Day8: the start of REACT**
+=> React: Library for UIs.
+Why: Declarative (describe what, not how)—efficient rerenders (TOP: "React for scalable apps like CV Builder").
+How: Components as functions/classes.
+Pitfall: Thinking it's a framework—it's not; add Redux for state later.
+=> Challenge: Person component—used props for dynamic text.